dslik/red-jellies/final-project/video_script.md

 (type "simulate")

-Since the charging voltage is zero (as it would be when it's out in the field), Calor collects temperature values.
+Since the charging voltage is zero when it's deployed out in the field, Calor senses this and collects temperature values.

-Let's increase the voltage to simulate a NFC phone being placed near the device:
+Let's increase the voltage to simulate a NFC phone being placed near the device...

-Now it is transferring the stored data.
+When this is detected, Calor transfers the stored data.

 And if we increase the voltage again to simulate charging...

-We see that it detects this, and clears the stored data, and is ready to deploy out in the field again.
+We see that Calor detects this, and clears the stored data, so that it is ready to deploy out in the field again.

-That concludes my presentation.
+This concludes my presentation.
 Thank you for watching.